Tag Archives: Tierpark Berlin

 *) The ones marked with an asterix at the end of the link are within walking distance from my place.
 All the others can be reached by public transport.

-**) The ones marked with two asterixes before the link are for my own use and mark the ones I plan on visiting.
-I am setting myself the challenge of taking photographs in places and of motives which I don’t like (i.e. a) Christmas markets, and b) with people in them.
+**) The ones marked with two asterixs before the link are for my own use and mark the ones I plan on visiting.
+I am setting myself the challenge of taking photographs in places and of motives which I don’t like (i.e. a) Christmas markets, and b)photos with people in them.
 I know.
 By the time 24 December comes around, I will have reached the vomit point and want to go to bed and pull a pile of pillows over my head hahahahaha.

 And finally, I have grouped them in three: The first group are markets that only take place on one weekend or one or more single dates.
 The second group are markets that take place on two or more weekends.
 The third group are markets that open from mid-November onwards and go on till the end of the year or a bit beyond.